mattmakai/fullstackpython.com/source/content/pages/04-web-development/01-web-development.markdown

 Python is not used in a web browser.
 The language executed in browsers such as Chrome, Firefox and Internet Explorer is [JavaScript](/javascript.html).
 Projects such as [pyjs](http://pyjs.org/) can compile from Python to JavaScript.
-However, most Python developers are write their web applications in a combination of Python, which is executed on the server side and JavaScript, which is downloaded to the web browser client and executed there.
+However, most Python developers write their web applications using a combination of Python and JavaScript.
+Python is executed on the server side while JavaScript is downloaded to the client and run by the web browser.

 ### Web development resources